YHZ-EPIC/Movie_Catalogue/README.md

 - Fetches Movie Data from API.
 - Displays Movies in Visually Appealing Cards.
-- Allows Users to Search for Movies.
 - Responsive Design for Various Screen Sizes.
+- Allows Users to,
+  1. Search for Movies
+  2. Play Trailer
+  3. Add to Watch List
+  4. Navigate using Navbar
+  5. Remove from Watch List

 ## Tools